Kopernicus/Kopernicus/README.md

 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker), blackrack/LGHassen (shaders/GPL'd scatterer code)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-188:
+New in this latest version release-189:

 1.)
-More optimizations to the SinkingBody runtime method.
+Yet even more optimizations to the SinkingBody runtime method.

-2.)
-The "distance from ground" at which the SinkingBody fix toggles off was changed to 2500m to avoid other vessels being in physics range.
-Also, never run the check code on gas giants.

 Known Bugs: